-Board memberships: Northwestern Mutual Life Insurance Co., Genuine Parts Co., SunTrust Bank Atlanta Advisory Council, Commerce Club
+BOARD MEMBERSHIPS Northwestern Mutual Life Insurance Co., Genuine Parts Co., Truist Atlanta Advisory Council

 Born to a Liberian mother and a Black Panther Party member father, Abiodun “Abi” Henderson is the founder of the Come Up Project, which features a cooperative business training program, based in agriculture, entitled Gangstas to Growers.
 Geared toward at-risk and formerly incarcerated youth, the program, which provides employment, empowerment, and entrepreneurship opportunities, enables graduates to join the Atlanta hot sauce cooperative Sweet Sol.
 Program participants grow and harvest the ingredients, then make the hot sauce themselves.
 Additionally, Henderson has been a community organizer in Westside Atlanta for 10 years.
 Under her leadership as garden coordinator, the Westview Community Garden is now community owned after being bulldozed in 2015.
 In 2020, Henderson received a James Beard Leadership Award which spotlights the important and complex realms of sustainability, food justice, and public health.

-Jen Hidinger-Kendrick, along with her late husband, Ryan Hidinger, is a co-founder of Giving Kitchen, a nonprofit that offers emergency assistance to food service workers.
-She advises on brand awareness and community involvement.
-As spokesperson, she has received the Community Hero Award from the Atlanta Braves and Fox Sports South, and has been featured on the covers of Entrepreneur and Atlanta magazine.
-As co-founder of the acclaimed Staplehouse Restaurant, she was a key member of the team that earned Bon Appétit magazine’s Best New Restaurant in America in 2016 and a nomination as Best New Restaurant by the James Beard Foundation.
-Joining GK full-time in 2019, she was proud to share the stage with colleagues in receiving the James Beard Foundation’s 2019 Humanitarian of the Year award.
+Jen Hidinger-Kendrick, along with her late husband, Ryan Hidinger, founded Giving Kitchen, a nonprofit that helps food service workers in crisis.
+She advises on brand awareness and community involvement, with Giving Kitchen being named one of Fast Company magazine’s Brands That Matter in 2022.
+Additionally, as GK’s spokesperson, she has received the Community Hero Award from the Atlanta Braves and Fox Sports South, and has been featured on the covers of Entrepreneur and Atlanta magazines.
+As cofounder of the acclaimed Staplehouse Restaurant, she was a key member of the team that earned Bon Appétit magazine’s Best New Restaurant in America in 2016.
+Joining GK full-time in 2019, Hidinger-Kendrick, a member of Leadership Atlanta’s class of 2024, was proud to share the stage with colleagues in receiving the James Beard Foundation’s 2019 Humanitarian of the Year award.

 Clyde A. Higgs